 As a Lead Agency, the Commission shall decide whether a Negative Declaration, Mitigated Negative Declaration or an EIR will be required for a project and shall prepare, or cause to be prepared, and consider the document before making its decision on whether and how to approve the project.
 The documents may be prepared by Staff or by private consultants pursuant to a contract with the Commission.
 However, the Commission shall independently review and analyze all draft and final EIRs or Negative Declarations prepared for a project and shall find that the EIR or Negative Declaration reflects the independent judgment of the Commission prior to approval of the document.
 If a Draft EIR or Final EIR is prepared under a contract with the Commission, the contract must be executed within forty-five (45) days from the date on which the Commission sends a Notice of Preparation.
-(See Local Guidelines Section 7.02.)
+The Commission, however, may take longer to execute the contract if the project applicant and the Commission mutually agree to an extension of the 45-day time period.
+(Pub.
+Resources Code, § 21151.5; see also Local Guidelines Section 7.02.)